gwastro/pycbc/docs/index.rst

 Detailed instructions are found :ref:`here <installing_pycbc>`.

-Note, if you are a LIGO / Virgo member with access to IWGN resources, PyCBC is *already* installed on your cluster through CVMFS!
+Note, if you are a LIGO / Virgo member with access to IGWN resources, PyCBC is *already* installed on your cluster through CVMFS!
 Instructions to source any release of PyCBC is available from the `releases page <https://github.com/gwastro/pycbc/releases>`_.